 - Turn the heat up to medium-high and brown the roast on all sides.
 Remove roast to a plate and set aside.

-- Add vegetables to the pot along with the aji panca paste and 1 teaspoon garlic salt, and cook over low heat until onions are soft and fragrant or about 5-8 minutes.
+- Add vegetables to the pot along with the aji panca paste and 1 teaspoon garlic salt, and cook over low heat until onions are soft and fragrant or about 5 to 8 minutes.

 - Add the beef back to the pot (place on top of the vegetables).
 Pour the red wine over the meat and simmer uncovered until most of the liquid has boiled away.